nikeasyanzi/http_uefi/README.md

 It supports operations such as file upload, test utility run, and log read to facilitate the testing process.

 # Need to know before using it
+## Manual run
 * Due to the limitation of the UEFI environment,

-  * Once the server is up and running, the UEFI shell interface is override and please interact with UEFI from HTTP instead.
+  * Once the server is up and running, the user can only interact with UEFI from HTTP, and UEFI shell interface is override.

   * The HTTP server communication is synchronous.